 |Official battery efficiency (WLTP)||N/A|

 |Official CO2 emissions (WLTP)||0 gCO2/km|

 |Official CO2 emissions (NEDC)||0 gCO2/km|

-The Peugeot iOn is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and London congestion charge.
+The Peugeot iOn is only eligible for the EV chargepoint grant, but you will benefit from £0 year 1 road tax and £0 London Congestion Charge.